-investigate how QVM would behave on a practical scale, we evaluate the impact of QVM on 500-qubit VQE circuits on a heavy-hex lattice QPU with 883 physical qubits, which is the typical chip layout for current IBM QPUs [3].

-Impact on Number of CNOTs and Circuit Depth.
-In Fig. 16 (a) we show the effects of the number of CNOTs and the circuit depth of the VQE-2 benchmark.
+RQ5: How does QVM behave on a practical scale with circuits of hundreds of qubits?
+We would need hundreds to thousands of high-fidelity qubits to demonstrate quantum advantage.
+However, current QPUs of any hardware type that have up to hundreds or thousands of qubits cannot reliably execute circuits with tens of qubits and higher depth [4, 33, 34, 38].
+To investigate how QVM would behave on a practical scale, we evaluate the impact of QVM on 500-qubit VQE circuits on a heavy-hex lattice QPU with 883 physical qubits, which is the typical chip layout for current IBM QPUs [33].
+Impact on number of CNOTs and circuit depth.
+In Fig. 18 (a) we show the effects of the number of CNOTs and the circuit depth of the VQE-2 benchmark.
 We see that using a budget of two virtual gates reduces the number of CNOTs and the circuit depth by 2×, and using up to 10 virtual gates reduces the numbers by 6×.
-We see a diminishing improving impact on higher virtualization budgets.
+We see a diminishing improving impact on higher budgets.

-Impact on Estimated Success Probability.
-Fig. 16 (b) shows the estimated success probability (ESP) of the benchmarks VQE-1 and VQE-2.
-We find that the baseline without virtual gates achieves an ESP of only 30% and 16%, respectively, which leads to unusable results.
+Impact on estimated success probability.
+Fig. 18 (b) shows the estimated success probability (ESP) of the benchmarks VQE-1 and VQE-2.
+We find that the baseline without virtual gates (shown with 0 virtual gates) achieves an ESP of only 30% and 16%, respectively, which leads to unusable results.
 When using only two virtual gates, the ESP more than doubles and shows improvements, reaching 90% and 74% with 10 virtual gates.
-This shows that with QVM, we only need a handful of virtual gates to significantly improve the ESP, which could lead to usable results of quantum computation.
+This shows that with QVM, we only need a handful of virtual gates to significantly improve the ESP, leading to usable results.

-Impact on Processing Overhead.
-The virtualization costs incurred using virtual gates to improve circuit fidelity are shown in Fig. 16 (c).
+Impact on processing overheads.
+The virtualization costs incurred using virtual gates to improve circuit fidelity are shown in Fig. 18 (c).
 The number of circuits that need to be instantiated and executed increases exponentially with a small number of virtual gates but then only starts to grow linearly with the number of fragments since we only instantiate as many circuits as correspond to the number of gates in the respective fragment (§ 5.2).
 The classical post-processing overhead grows exponentially with $O(6^k)$, meaning that adding two more virtual gates in the same configuration results in a runtime increase of 36×.
 Since the QVM runtime provides an almost linear speedup (§ 6.4), we can distribute the knitting across dozens of cores, which significantly mitigates this overhead for a small number of 4-6 virtual gates.
-This is shown in Fig. 16 (c) as an example of (perfect) linear scaling in classical post-processing with 32 cores.
+This is shown in Fig. 18 (c) as an example of (perfect) linear scaling in classical post-processing with 32 cores.

-RQ5 takeaway: For large-scale algorithms, QVM achieves high estimated success probability (ESP) while using only a handful of virtual gates for which our runtime can achieve significant speedups through parallelization.
-We therefore find a trade-off between fidelity and quantum-classical coprocessing resources.
+RQ5 takeaway: For large-scale algorithms, QVM achieves high ESP while using only a handful of virtual gates for which our runtime can achieve significant speedups through parallelization.
+We therefore find a trade-off between fidelity and quantum-classical co-processing resources.